Brightspace-support

 The main difference between Surveys and Quizzes, is that Surveys can be filled out anonymously.
 See the articles on Quizzes for more information.

 Surveys are mainly used for periodical evaluations.
 However, the tool can also be used for standalone surveys within a module.
-Possible topics for the survey can be feedback on the workload, literature, and/or the examination/assessment.
+Possible topics for the survey can be feedback on a field trip, or to gain insights into what subjects students find difficult.
 You can opt for anonymous surveys, but you can also link the responses to the names of your students.

 1. Give the survey a name.